MaciejStranz/Embeddings-based_search_engine/README.md

 Result:
 ![Training and Evaluation Loss](loss_curve.png)
 - The figure shows how the loss decreases with each training step.
+The fact that the loss function values continued to decrease in the final steps means that further fine-tuning of the model would likely have resulted in even better improvement in the metrics.
 - The plot is automatically displayed and saved as:
   ```
   loss_curve.png